Skip to Content

 Egyptian Lentil Soup Recipe

 Middle Eastern countries have the best lentil soup.
 This dish is a staple on tables throughout the land.
-But each state uniquely does their lentil soup recipe.
+But each state uniquely does its lentil soup recipe.
 My recent post on Jordanian recipes has one, but the Egyptian lentil soup recipe has a unique taste.

 Nearly everywhere we ate in Egypt, we were served a variation of this Egyptian soup.
 It’s hearty, flavorful, and perfect for those chilly desert nights or the cold winters here in North America.